VALUING A PHUKET PROPERTY

 Beauty Is In The Eye Of The Beholder

-This sentiment is especially applicable to Phuket property.
+This sentiment is especially applicable to property in Phuket.

 Someone relatively new to Phuket may have a perception of a property’s value based on what an equivalent property costs at home, or in other holiday destinations they have visited.
 Their judgment may also be clouded by excitement, anxiety, trepidation – or any cocktail of emotions which can prevent them from making a sound, objective assessment.

-In most countries, a house can be fairly valued by an assessor, and the price will be based predominantly on comparable houses in the area.
+In most countries, a condo/apartment or a pool villa can be fairly valued by an assessor, and the price will be based predominantly on comparable houses in the area.
 In Phuket, however, people tend to pay what they think something is worth.

 Motivated or Unmotivated Sellers

-Given the number and variety of properties now on offer, very few people profit from this strategy today, but some do, which can affect the asking prices of surrounding properties.
-In fact, there are quite a few examples of individuals overpaying for land, properties and businesses.
+Given the number and variety of both villas and condos now on offer in Phuket, very few people profit from this strategy today.
+But some do, which can affect the asking prices of surrounding properties.
+In fact, there are quite a few examples of individuals overpaying for Phuket land, properties and businesses.

-There is no such thing as universal appeal.
-What makes a given property more desirable to one prospective buyer may be a turn-off for another.
+Just as no two people are the same, there is also no such thing as universal appeal.
+What makes a given property anywhere on the island more desirable to one prospective buyer may be a turn-off for another.

 Someone may be attracted to Phuket for its greenery, and actively seek out peace and solitude.
 That person would likely be put off by crowds, shops and nightlife (which could be the main attraction for someone else).